rajasomeshwar/RailWayApplication/README.md

 - **Search Trains:** Users can search for available trains between two stations.
 - **Book Seats:** Users can book seats on a train if seats are available.
 The booking mechanism is designed to handle concurrency (i.e., only one user can book a particular seat when multiple users attempt to book simultaneously).
 - **View Booking Details:** Users can retrieve details of their bookings.
-- **Admin Functionality:** Admin users can add new trains, update train details, and list all trains.
+- **Admin Functionality:** Admin users (default username: **admin**) can add new trains, update train details, and list all trains.
 Admin endpoints are additionally secured using an API key.

 > **Note:** This project uses MySQL as the database.
 Ensure your database is set up correctly before running the application.